What is this?

 Hi is this also caused by spinach leaf miner?
 Thanks, Susan

-Wake County NC Posted over 2 years ago
+Wake County NC Posted about 3 years ago

 I am having trouble finding information about the cultivars of Japanese Flowering Apricot (Prunus mume).
 Can you suggest a source for informarion (as mail order nurseries or botanical garden or arboretum).
 Is there some one that has studied Prunus mume (than the late Dr, J. C. Raulston of NCSU and the J C Raulston Arboretum and the Chinese/Japanese of course.
 I hope you can help.
 Thank you.